SourenP/code_sample/README.md

 We put much more work into the project than the class required and spent months designing and implementing it.

 In addition to that, we wrote Apollo in Haskell, which in my opinion is a very beautiful language.
-It makes you really think about what you're coding and there are often very elegant and short ways to get what you want.
+It makes you really think about what you're coding and you often write very elegant and concise code.

 #### Code sample
 Since it was such a large project, we all had to design and write different parts that worked together.
 One of the tasks was to tie the data structures representing a musical piece in the language with a MIDI library in order to output a MIDI file.
 I wrote `midi.hs` - a mini library that converts `Music` (our data type) into a MIDI file.

-What I wanted to explain in more detail is how one of the helper functions `partToTrack` works.
+What I want to explain in more detail is how one of the helper functions, `partToTrack` works.

 Functional programming code is dense, so I tried my best to explain it in detail.

 #### partToTrack:

 ##### Description:
-`partToTrack` takes a list of `Atom`s and returns a list of `Track`s.
+`partToTrack` takes a list of Atoms and returns a list of Tracks.

-* A `Track` is a `(Tick, Message)` tuple which signals the midi player to execute `Message`
+* A `Track` is a list of Messages which signal the midi player to perform an action (such as play a note).
-  * An example of a `Message` is "Play note A".
-* The midi executes the list of Tracks in parallel (so it can play two notes at once).
+* The midi executes the list of Tracks in parallel (so it can execute two messages simultaniously).

 ##### Code
 ``` haskell